lucaargolo/fabric-seasons/README.md

 # Seasons

 Seasons is a fork of *[Fabric Seasons](https://github.com/lucaargolo/fabric-seasons)* by D4rkness_King.
 What is different?
 Asides from early 1.18 support, all non-technical blocks and items have been removed to take seasons to their most basic form.
-As well, some biome weather and seasonal colours have been improved and tailored for the *[Isabella](https://github.com/yurisuika/Isabella)* resourcepack.
+As well, some biome weather and seasonal colors have been improved and tailored for the *[Isabella](https://github.com/yurisuika/Isabella)* resource pack.

----

-## FEATURES

-### Seasons

-##### Seasons

-* Stages (early, mid, late) for improved transitions.

-##### Biomes

-* Additional weather support for Mesa biomes.
-* Additional colour support for Mesa biomes.
-* Isabella colours in place of vanilla styling.

 ---